bigbadcon/bbc-11ty/src/index.md

 ### Big Bad Online

-We excited to announce Big Bad Online will be April 5 6PM PDT to April 6 6PM PDT.
+We are excited to announce Big Bad Online will be April 5 6PM PDT to April 6 6PM PDT.
 More details including speakers and how you can support the event coming soon!

 <!--### Big Bad Con is complete!